zalando/postgres-operator/docs/reference/operator_parameters.md

   AWS region used to store EBS volumes.
 The default is `eu-central-1`.

 * **additional_secret_mount**
   Additional Secret (aws or gcp credentials) to mount in the pod.
   The default is empty.

 * **additional_secret_mount_path**
   Path to mount the above Secret in the filesystem of the container(s).
   The default is empty.

+* **enable_ebs_gp3_migration**
+  enable automatic migration on AWS from gp2 to gp3 volumes, that are smaller than the configured max size (see below).
+This ignores that EBS gp3 is by default only 125 MB/sec vs 250 MB/sec for gp2 >= 333GB.
+  The default is `false`.

+* **enable_ebs_gp3_migration_max_size**
+  defines the maximum volume size in GB until which auto migration happens.
+  Default is 1000 (1TB) which matches 3000 IOPS.

 ## Logical backup